A product technical statement is helpful for your product’s users. Find out what it is and needs to contain.

 As part of your application you will need to provide enough evidence to demonstrate that your design, when built, will result in a building that complies with the relevant performance requirements of the Building Code.

 The compliance assessment report lists all the relevant Building Code clauses and summarises how compliance with each clause is achieved.
-You can find an example of a compliance assessment report below.
+View an example of a compliance assessment report.

 To show compliance you may be able to: